sagarkul/CordovaPayTM/README.md

             }

 ## Credits
-It was originally created by samyam-a, and i just updated callback response, staging support(testing).
+It was originally created by samyam-a, and i have updated callback success response, error response with code, staging(testing) and live support.

 ## Issues or New enhancements
 Feel free ask ask questions n even i love new request..